The Best Vacation Destinations Without Huge Crowds

 Getting away from routine and daily struggles is always the point of every travel story.
 Sometimes I don’t feel like mingling with huge crowds while on vacation, and you might feel the same too.
 Choosing a location that is not very hyped is the trick to avoiding overcrowded tourist destinations.
 It’s also important to take note of the time of the year when people are travelling and planning their vacations and avoid it.

 Before I used to frequent Cancun and Mexico City which I found to be a bit exhausting from all the traffic and people overcrowding the cities.
 Last summer a friend recommended Merida and I have to say I fell in love with the place.
 Merida is one of the oldest and finest colonial cities with very many artists and antique dealers.
 It is a great destination for any collector.
-I was able to enjoy the various Mayan sites found in the city starting with the Tulum, the Uxmal ruins and Chichén Itzá.
+I was able to enjoy the various Mayan sites found in the city starting with the Tulum, the Uxmal ruins, and Chichén Itzá.
 The citizens are very friendly and welcoming in Merida.
+If this makes you want to visit Mexico, you may want to browse websites such as Exceptional Villas for a look at what rentals they have on offer for those who want to get away from it all in a beautiful place.

 The city is known for its past activities of drug trading and high murder rate.
 This is all in the past and today the city is said to be the best city to live in South America.
 It has also been labeled the world’s most innovative city from its state-of-the-art libraries, public transport, art galleries, and infrastructure.
 I spent a few days hopping from one rural town to another just outside the city and I had some lovely days.
 The most memorable rural town I visited and would love a return visit is Tamesis.